EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

   your relationship is now different.

 Back in the world of software
-  - anytime you communicate with an external system
-  , you have changed the world and cannot go back.
+  - anytime you communicate with an external system, you have changed the world and cannot go back.

 TODO {{copied here from How We Got Here}}
 Now we have created this perfect world of pure functions that behave just like the functions in theoretical mathematics.